nicelion/ianthompson/README.md

 Please see LICENSE.md for more information.

+Here are a few things to consider (inspired by [Ko](https://github.com/amyjko/faculty)):

+- I view the code as public domain.
+Do what you like with it.
+- The site isn't written for reuse, so I recommend forking.
+- I'm not in a position to provide a ton of support for adapting it, but I'm happy to answer the occasional question.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: